 Floreana Island was named after Ecuador’s first president, Juan Jose Flores, during the island’s colonization.
 Marine iguanas, giant turtles, sea lions, coupled with the sense of isolation make you feel as though you’ve left the urban world far behind.
 Fun fact: the first post office of the Archipelago’s was opened here.

 Join one of the longest trails found anywhere in the Galápagos and journey through the desert-like landscape.
 If you’re lucky, you may be able to spot a flamingo feeding from a saltwater lagoon.
 Look up and breathe in the coastal air of this magnificent landscape during your Puerto Ayora tour.
+Less

 The Galapagos Islands are situated approximately 600 miles off the west coast of Ecuador.
 Flight time is two and half hours, and there are direct flights to the cities of Guayaquil and Quito.
 There are no direct flights from the Galapagos Islands to the USA.